bbeldame/tdd_evaluation/README.md

-Realisation of a multi currency basket using TDD.
+Realisation of a multi currency basket using TDD in 3 hours.

-This is an application that sells humans from different countries, at differents currencies.
+This is a fake application that sells humans from different countries, at different currencies.